 $66 CAD for 2019 from $42 per adult in the evening, or $53-$69 for a standard rate.

 This might not seem ridiculous to you – but let’s compare that to the cost of some of the other lesser known attractions in the area:

 – The Mount Norquay Sightseeing Chairlift $30: Get a view unhindered by a boardwalk and massive crowds.
 Plus, experience one of the best views in Banff and have the option of adding the adrenaline pumping via ferrata tour on top.

 -The Lake Louise Summer Sightseeing Gondola $32: Not only do you have a very high chance of seeing a Grizzly Bear on your way up.
 You can also upgrade to a $50 Ride & Dine Package, which includes a delicious buffet with your tour!

-Let’s recap: For the EXACT SAME price you would have paid at the Banff Gondola, you get bears, better views AND food.
+For the roughly the same price you would have paid at the Banff Gondola, you get a chance of bears, comparable views AND food.
 Kind of a no-brainer IMO!

-This is where we really felt like the experience became a tourist trap in the true sense of the word, and we couldn’t help wonder if the goal was to offset the cost of their needlessly expensive new building; certainly the old experience was nowhere near as commercialised.
+This is where we really felt like the experience became a tourist trap in the truest sense of the word, and we couldn’t help but wonder if the goal was to offset the cost of their needlessly expensive new building; certainly the old experience was nowhere near as commercialized.

-But in my opinion, the view pales in comparison to the views you can find elsewhere in the Park.
-In the 2-3 hours it takes for you to wait in line, get up the gondola, walk around the boardwalk and wait for your ride down (another major downside, but I’ll get to that later), you could have been halfway up any other mountain in the area for a free and arguably better view.
+But in my opinion, the view pales in comparison to the free views you can find elsewhere in the Park.
+In the 2-3 hours it takes for you to wait in line (in peak season), get up the gondola, walk around the boardwalk and wait for your ride down (another major downside, but I’ll get to that later), you could have been halfway up any other mountain in the area for a free and arguably better view.

 -The East End of Rundle (EEOR) in Canmore